appaya-projects/appaya-cli/readme.md

 ### Args for `appaya behavior`:
 Command | Description
 --- | ---
-`appaya behavior "My Custom"` | Create new class, which inhert `Behavior` `appaya behavior "My Custom" AjaxFormBehavior` | Create new class, which inhert `AjaxFormBehavior`
+`appaya behavior "My Custom"` | Create new class, which extends `Behavior` `appaya behavior "My Custom" AjaxFormBehavior` | Create new class, which extends `AjaxFormBehavior`

 **Note:** More about Appaya Behaviors you can find here: [todo]